otoolep/questdb.io/docs/usingWebConsole.md

 As you can write numerous SQL commands separated by semicolon, the web console uses the following logic to decide what command to execute.

+- If you have highlighted a command or part of it, this will be executed.
+- If your cursor is within a SQL statement, this statement will be executed.
+- If your cursor is on the same line as an SQL statement and after the semicolon, this statement will be executed.
+- If your cursor is on a line that contains no SQL statement, the next encountered statement will be executed.
+If there is no statement following the cursor, then the previous statement will be executed.

+**Examples:**

-**If you have highlighted a command or part of it, this will be executed.** In the below example, note that only the highlighted part of the SQL is executed.
-Neither the `CREATE TABLE` statement nor the `x*x` column have been executed and evaluated.
+- Command highlighted.
+Note neither the `CREATE TABLE` statement nor the `x*x` column have been executed and evaluated.

 ![alt-text](assets/sql-highlight.png)

-**If your cursor is within a SQL statement, this statement will be executed**.
+- Cursor within a SQL statement
 ![alt-text](assets/cursor-in-sql.png)

-**If your cursor is on the same line as an SQL statement and after the semicolon, this statement will be executed**
+- Cursor outside of a statement but on the same line
 ![alt-text](assets/cursor-outside-same-line.png)

-**If your cursor is on a line that contains no SQL statement, the next encountered statement will be executed.
-If there is no statement following the cursor, then the previous statement will be executed.**
+- Cursor on another line
 ![alt-text](assets/cursor-outside-different-line.png)

 ### Visualisation pane